Regulation on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence - Interim

 8.1.1.
-Police have unique legal authority, including the power to seek and execute search warrants, collect forensic evidence, make arrests, and assist in seeking Emergency Protective Orders.
+Police have unique legal authority that the Title IX Coordinator lacks, including the power to seek and execute search warrants, collect forensic evidence, make arrests, and assist in seeking Emergency Protective Orders.
 The University will assist Complainants in notifying law enforcement if they choose to do so.

 8.2.
 The University.
 The University also urges anyone who becomes aware of an incident of Prohibited Conduct to report the incident immediately to the University through the following reporting options:

 8.2.1.
 By contacting the University’s Title IX Coordinator or any Deputy Title IX Coordinator by telephone, email, or in person during regular office hours at their respective locations, email addresses and/or phone numbers listed in Section IV, above; or

 8.2.2.
 By contacting ECU CARES, where members of the campus community can make reports of concerning behavior on campus, including acts of Prohibited Conduct.
 It can be accessed online at www.ecu.edu/ecucares or by phone at (252) 737-5555.